City, University of London

 Investing in Academic Excellence

-City University London's recent REF 2014 results show a marked increase in the quality of our research output, with over 75% of our submissions rated as being world-leading or internationally excellent.
-Our Schools aim to build on the success of the University's 2014 REF and may offer studentships to a limited number of outstanding research students.
+City, University of London's recent REF 2014 results show a marked increase in the quality of our research output, with over 75% of our submissions rated as being world-leading or internationally excellent.
+Our Schools aim to build on the success of City's 2014 REF and may offer studentships to a limited number of outstanding research students.
 To find out if you might be eligible, or if funding is available, please contact the School, Department or Research Centre in which you hope to study in order to discuss your research proposal and establish whether you can be supported.

 School of Mathematics, Computer Science and Engineering

-The School of Mathematics, Computer Science and Engineering at City University London is offering 6 full-time, three-year doctoral studentships, in the fields of Engineering and Computer Science, for 2016/17 entry.
+The School of Mathematics, Computer Science and Engineering at City, University of London is offering ten full-time, three-year doctoral studentships for 2018/19 entry.
 Applications are invited from exceptional UK, EU and international graduates wishing to pursue cutting-edge research in any of the School's key research areas.

 What is Offered